 Some nursing tank tops have a built in bra that serves well as a nursing bra.
 The built-in bras come with removable pads.
 You can add more pads or replace them with thicker breast pads to prevent leaking of milk.
 If you want to get yourself a good nursing tank or bra to sleep in, check out this review.

-FAQ about whether to wear a bra to bed when breastfeeding
+Is it ok to not wear a bra to bed while nursing?

 Some nursing moms argue that wearing a sports bra reduced their milk flow while others say that it did not have any effect on them.